ehmicky/dev-tasks/README.md

 [nyc](https://github.com/istanbuljs/nyc).
 This is meant to be performed on CI ([Travis](https://travis-ci.org/)).

+# Custom tasks

+Repositories with a `gulp` top-level directory have additional tasks.
+Please check those files to see which custom tasks are available.

 # Support

 If you found a bug or would like a new feature, _don't hesitate_ to